dfrnt-labs/terminusdb-docs-static/src/app/docs/use-the-admin-ui-curate-and-import-data/page.md

 ### Conflict Checking

 In some cases when a change request has been opened and worked on, other users may have merged change requests.
-This results in your change request becoming out-of-date as it was a snapshot of before the recently merged change requests took place.
+This results in your change request becoming out-of-date as it was a snapshot taken before those previously merged change requests.

 TerminusDB checks the commit history when you begin to review a change request to ensure it includes the latest data.
 If it is out-of-date it flags a message and prompts you to update it to ensure no past changes are stomped.